visgl/deck.gl/docs/api-reference/react/deckgl.md

 # DeckGL (React Component)

-`DeckGL` is a React component that takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.
+`DeckGL` is the main interface to deck.gl for React applications. `DeckGL` is a React component that takes a list of deck.gl layer instances and a view state, and renders those layers on a transparent canvas that can be used as an overlay over other components like maps.

 Make sure to read the [Using deck.gl with React](/docs/get-started/using-with-react.md) article.